-- NSF Structure: The Division of Earth Sciences (EAR) in the Directorate for Geosciences, through its Instrumentation & Facilities program (IF), provides general oversight of SAGE to help assure effective performance and administration.
-The program also facilitates coordination of SAGE programs and projects with other NSF-supported facilities, and with other federal agencies, and evaluates and reviews the performance of IRIS in managing and operating SAGE. - External Structure: SAGE is managed and operated by IRIS, which is incorporated as a non-profit consortium representing 124 U.S. universities and non-profit organizations with research and teaching programs in seismology.
+• NSF Structure: The Division of Earth Sciences (EAR) in the Directorate for Geosciences, through its Instrumentation & Facilities program (IF), provides general oversight of SAGE to help assure effective performance and administration.
+The program also facilitates coordination of SAGE programs and

+- projects with other NSF-supported facilities, and with other federal agencies, and evaluates and reviews the performance of IRIS in managing and operating SAGE.
+The EAR Division Director and Integrated Activities Section Head provide other internal oversight. - External Structure: SAGE is managed and operated by IRIS, which is incorporated as a non-profit consortium representing 125 U.S. universities and non-profit organizations with research and teaching programs in seismology.
 Each voting member institution of the Consortium appoints a member representative, and these member representatives elect the nine members of the IRIS Board of Directors.
 The Board members, who serve three-year terms, vet all internal program decisions associated with SAGE management and operation, through consultation with IRIS staff and SAGE advisory committees (one for each major SAGE component and additional ad hoc working groups appointed for special tasks).
 The Board of Directors appoints a president of IRIS to a renewable two-year term.
 The president is responsible for IRIS operations, all of which are managed through the IRIS Corporate Office located in Washington, DC. - Reviews: All major ongoing geoscience facilities routinely undergo reviews of their management, in addition to peer review of proposals for new or continued support.
-The formal NSF merit review of the five-year proposal for the SAGE facility took place in 2012 and 2013 and was also the most recent review of IRIS.
+The formal NSF merit review of the five-year proposal for the SAGE facility took place in 2012 and 2013.
 Although the ad hoc reviewers and two independent review panels had a number of specific recommendations at the working level for SAGE, overall the review found that SAGE was a critical facility for U.S. and international Earth sciences.
 Furthermore, the reviewers found that IRIS is a well-managed and effective organization that has, through its commitment to the collection and open dissemination of the highest quality seismological data, transformed the discipline of seismology.
+In 2015, an external review of the GSN component of SAGE found that management of GSN by IRIS has been exemplary.